- Mar 26, 2020

 One option you’ll have is Ubuntu Server.
 It’s open source and a variant of the popular Ubuntu Desktop OS.
 It offers a number of advantages in terms of customization, security, and hardware requirements.

-In this article, we’ll take a detailed look at Ubuntu Server.
+In this article, we’ll take a detailed look at what is Linux Ubuntu Server.
 Then we’ll go over some of the benefits that come with using it.
 Let’s get started!

 The Ubuntu OS has been around for many years, and has built up a reputation as a solid desktop platform.
 However, it actually comes in three forms: Desktop, Core, and Server: